MobilityData/gtfs.org/docs/documentation/schedule/components/accesibility.md

 <div class="grid" markdown>

-This feature allows service information such as station names to be provided in multiple languages enabling travel planners to display the information in a specific language depending on the user’s language and location settings.
+Translations allows service information such as station names to be provided in multiple languages enabling travel planners to display the information in a specific language depending on the user’s language and location settings.

 | Files associated      | [translations.txt](/schedule/reference/#translationstxt)                                                                                  |
 |-----------------------|--------------------------------------------------------------------------------------------------|